Data Centers in Tabasco

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Tabasco as of September 2025.
-Secure, private connections to cloud providers must be established via network extensions to major hubs like Querétaro and Mexico City.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Tabasco as of September 2025, meaning there is no direct access to hyperscale cloud regions locally.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network hubs in Querétaro and Mexico City via private line or wavelength services.

-Internet Exchange Points (IXPs): Public peering is limited in Tabasco.
-Most network interconnection occurs privately between carriers or is routed through the national IXP in Mexico City, which handles the majority of Mexico's traffic exchange.
+Internet Exchange Points (IXPs): Public peering is not established in Tabasco.
+The majority of network peering is handled privately between carriers or routed through the primary national internet exchanges located in Mexico City.

 Power Analysis